rhasspy/rhasspy/docs/tutorials.md

 ![Rhasspy download notification](img/getting-started/download-profile.png)

 Click the "Download" button to begin downloading the necessary speech models, etc. from GitHub.
-You will see a dialogue box will the download progress of each file.
+You will see a dialogue box with the download progress of each file.

 ![Rhasspy download progress](img/getting-started/download-dialogue.png)